Harsh-Bajpay/about/README.md

-# 👋 About Harsh Bajpay
+# 👋 About Aastha Bajpay

 Welcome to my GitHub!
 I'm Harsh, a Computer Science enthusiast passionate about building scalable web apps, exploring cloud technologies, and diving deep into AI frameworks.